 |Activity||Cost of Activity||Conversions||Cost per Conversion|

 What activity would you choose?
-Probably a healthy combination of the lot as you must remember, the conversion will not be the sum of value of each activity, there’s brand awareness, positioning, customer touch points, quality of the leads and more to consider.
+Probably a healthy combination of the lot as you must remember, the conversion will not be the sum of the value of each activity, there’s brand awareness, positioning, customer touchpoints, quality of the leads and more to consider.

 Probably a little harsh – but look at the elements on your site that aren’t converting.
 When you have set up goal conversions that remain inactive, it gives you a great opportunity to look at your proposition on the front-end.
 Is the page getting traffic?
 What is the bounce rate?
 Is the CTA or conversion opportunity clear both in terms of messaging & design.
 It might be that quite simply your audience doesn’t want what’s on offer.